Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 \subsection{Weighted Laplacian growth}

-Weighted Laplacian growth (or weighted Hele-Shaw flow) describes the movement of the boundary of a viscous fluid droplet in a porous medium, as fluid is injected into the droplet, where the weight appears as a result of the variable permeability of the medium, or, alternatively, as a result of curved geometry.
-For the mathematical formulation, consider a simply connected domain $\Omega_0$ on the Riemann sphere $\widehat{\C}:=\C\cup\{\infty\}$ and an injection point $\alpha\in\Omega_0$.
-A smoothly increasing family $\{\Omega_t\}_t$ of domains is said to be a Hele-Shaw flow with weight $\omega$, relative to the injection point $\alpha$ if the infinitesimal change of the measure $1_{\Omega_\tau}\omega(z)\diffA$ equals harmonic measure (the derivative is as usual taken in the sense of distribution theory):
+Weighted Laplacian growth (or weighted Hele-Shaw flow) describes the movement of the boundary of a viscous fluid droplet in a porous medium, as fluid is injected into the droplet.
+The weight appears as a result of the variable permeability of the medium, or, alternatively, as a result of curved geometry.
+For the mathematical formulation, consider a simply connected domain $\Omega_0$ on the Riemann sphere $\widehat{\C}:=\C\cup\{\infty\}$ containing the point at infinity.
+A smoothly increasing family $\{\Omega_t\}_t$ of domains is said to be a Hele-Shaw flow with weight $\omega$, relative to the injection point at infinity, if the infinitesimal change of the measure $1_{\Omega_\tau}\omega(z)\diffA$ equals harmonic measure (the derivative is as usual taken in the sense of distribution theory):